-Activity Percentage of Grade Description Take Home 20%This take-home case parts, as shown belowCaseDescriptionAssignment1.
-A medium-plus- material and app each session2.
-Several (3-4) show This take-home case assignment will be open book and contain two parts, as shown below: 1.
-A medium-plus-length comprehensive case testing all course material and application of summary lessons captured at the end of each session 2.
-Several (3-4) short answer /mini scenario questions testing material from the weekly PowerPoint presentations, text, and other materials that may be utilized Participation 20% It is due end-of-day (11:55pm) on December 15th, 2019.
+Activity Percentage of Grade Description Take Home Case Assignment 20% This take-home case assignment will be open book and contain two parts, as shown below: A medium-plus-length comprehensive case testing all course material and application of summary lessons captured at the end of each session Several (3-4) short answer /mini scenario questions testing material from the weekly PowerPoint presentations, text, and other materials that may be utilized It is due end-of-day (11:55pm) on December 17th, 2022.
 No exceptions.
 It will be uploaded to the Assignment section of OWL.
-Preparation for class case discussion, as demonstrated by; willingness to lead and actively participate class discussions in a professional manner providing valuable insights and analysis responding to "cold-calls" Using blackboard / PowerPoint / Excel spreadsheets to present analyses and findings Each week 3-4 students will be asked to give an impromptu 1-2 minute presentation on a random topic provided by the Professor.
+Participation 20% Preparation for class case discussion, as demonstrated by; Willingness to lead and actively participate class discussions in a professional manner verbally and within Zoom chat room Providing valuable insights and analysis Responding to "cold-calls" Sharoing personal PowerPoint / Excel spreadsheets to present analyses and findings Attending sessions is very important for participation; only when substantial hurdles exist should students not attend; students must let the professor know if they will not be attending Each week 3-4 students may present an optional, impromptu 1-2 minute presentation on a random topic provided by the Professor.
 Students will have 5 minutes to prepare their speech.
 Each student will be called upon once during term.
 Occasionally, students will be given exercises to prepare in advance of class.
-A random number of students may be called upon to present such analyses.
+A random number of students